FOG-Studios/PuzzleGameTutorialEmptyProject_Godot_4.2/README.md

-# PuzzleGameTutorialProject_Godot_4.2
+# PuzzleGameTutorialEmptyProject_Godot_4.2
+**Empty Project containing no Godot files.
+Only starter assets and folder setup.**
 This is a tutorial on making a puzzle game using the Godot game engine.
 In this tutorial, I use a unique node to make the game.
 Godot's tilemap.
-I add a few more nodes to this to make a complete game able to be exported and used.
+I add a few more nodes to make a complete game, able to be exported and played.
+You can start with this project or download the completed version.